 The EU market for cosmetics containing nanomaterials

-The obligation to notify cosmetics on the CPNP allows us to retrieve useful information about the products sold in the EU.
+The notifications to the CPNP allow us to retrieve useful information about the products sold in the EU.
 The use of nanomaterials in cosmetics is increasing, but, currently, it still represents a small portion of the whole market.
 In fact, every day about 800 new cosmetics are notified on the CPNP, of which only 10 contain nanomaterials.
-In 2020, 3444 nanomaterials notifications were submitted according to Article 13, and 137 according to Article 16.
+In 2020, there have been 3444 nanomaterials notifications according to Article 13, and 137 according to Article 16.
 Therefore, the majority of cosmetics placed on the EU market contain nano ingredients used as colorant or UV-filter.

-Among nanomaterials, only Carbon Black (nano) is allowed to be used as a colorant, while in Annex VI to the EU Cosmetics Regulation (list of UV-filters allowed in cosmetic products) are included four ingredients: MBBT (nano), Titanium Dioxide (nano), Tris-biphenyl triazine (nano) and Zinc Oxide (nano).
+Among nanomaterials, only Carbon Black (nano) can be used as a colorant.
+Conversely, Annex VI to the EU Cosmetics Regulation (list of UV-filters allowed in cosmetic products) includes four ingredients: MBBT (nano), Titanium Dioxide (nano), Tris-biphenyl triazine (nano) and Zinc Oxide (nano).
 Currently, no nanoparticles can be used in cosmetic formulas as preservative.

 Overall, only 1,5% of the cosmetics notified on the CPNP contain nanomaterials, of which 96% are related to nano ingredients used as colorants or UV filters.
 The most common nanoparticles are Titanium Dioxide (nano), Silica Dimethyl Silylate, Silane, dichlorodimethyl-, reaction products with silica, Carbon Black (nano) and Silica.
 On the other hand, product categories in which the use of nanomaterials is the most prevalent are sun protection, nail varnish, oxidative hair care, foundation and lip care products.